 RV Specific GPS

 When we first started traveling in a big RV, my biggest concern was being routed on roads that are not safe (or more specifically, not tall enough) for our RV.
 The best way to do this is by using a RV specific GPS and the brand we trust is Garmin.
 In addition to the GPS routing you according to the size and weight of your RV, these units have all sorts of other RV specific features like points of interests including campgrounds, rest areas, truck stops and more.
-We personally use the Garmin 890, but any of the Garmin units are great and you can check them out here: Insert Link
+We personally use the Garmin 890, but any of the Garmin units are great and you can see them at at TechnoRV.com.

 The next 3 items are not necessarily must haves, but more “wants” that a lot of RVers get excited about.

 Another item that new RVers will often want to get is a rear observation camera.
 This was a tough one for us for years because we tested so many wireless systems that simply did not have the quality that we felt comfortable with; that is until we found VisionWorks.
 VisionWorks is in Eugene, Oregon, and they have been building observation cameras in the agriculture industry for decades.
 The quality of the VisionWorks Rear Observation Camera was far above the competition and the wireless range is great.
 Here is a comparison chart of the VisionWorks compared to the top competitors and you will quickly see it is not even close.